 Lately, Facebook has leaned into more AI-driven updates, including:

-- Content recommendations: Facebook integrated its AI technology to refine content suggestions, the goal being to deliver more personalized and relevant posts to users.
+- Content recommendations: Facebook integrated its AI technology to refine content suggestions, the goal being to deliver more personalized and relevant content to users.

 - Emphasis on authenticity and transparency: In 2024, Facebook updated its algorithm to prioritize content that fosters authentic connections and conversations.